seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Ay, just; perpetual durance, a restraint,
-Though all the world’s vastidity you had,
+Though all the world's vastidity you had,
 To a determined scope.

 **CLAUDIO**
 But in what nature?

 **ISABELLA**
-In such a one as, you consenting to’t,
+In such a one as, you consenting to't,
 Would bark your honour from that trunk you bear,
 And leave you naked.